 As little as 5-10% of the global ocean interior and seafloor has been explored in detail [see, e.g., German et al., 2011].
 The current paradigm, of using large expensive research vessels engaged in month-long expeditions focused primarily on hypothesis-driven process studies, limits basic exploration to opportunistic efforts usually confined to relatively well-studied regions.
 Furthermore, it is difficult to deploy ships to the most remote parts of the ocean, such as the central South Pacific or Southern Ocean, which represent some of the largest and, hence, most representative environments for both life and biogeochemical cycling in the deep ocean [Hand & German, in press].
 Long-range robotic platforms, divorced from the need for a nearby research vessel, could dramatically reduce the cost of certain kinds of exploration, especially preliminary characterization ahead of sample collection, and remove the cost barrier that currently prevents routine access to remote regions of the oceans.
-With reduced ship and personnel cost, comprehensive high-resolution mapping of large swaths of the sea floor or global-scale features like the Mid-Ocean Ridge could become a realityGerman et al., 2012.
+With reduced ship and personnel cost, comprehensive high-resolution mapping of large swaths of the sea floor or global-scale features like the Mid-Ocean Ridge could become a reality [German et al., 2012].
 The challenge to realizing this vision is technological, but key foundational technologies already exist or are currently in development, including by this research team.

 To realize the benefits of ship-free operation, robotic platforms must ultimately possess long endurance and range (months, 1000s km) and high reliability as well as deep-ocean depth capabilities.
 An increasing array of autonomous underwater gliders (AUGs), autonomous underwater vehicles (AUVs), and autonomous surface vessels (ASVs) that approach and/or meet these requirements, and, considering the powerful financial incentive, it is reasonable to assume that trend will continue.
 Exclusive of the continental shelves, exploring the near-seafloor environment requires a depth rating of several thousand meters.
 Long range AUGs and AUVs with depth ratings of 1000 m are in widespread use and 6000 m systems are operational [Osse et al., 2007; Furlong et al., 2007].
 To be of most value, exploration of the deep ocean also requires navigation to a quality that is commensurate with the spatial and temporal scales of the phenomenon of interest.
 Whereas many large-scale physical oceanographic questions impose no requirement beyond navigational accuracy to a few kilometers, high-resolution seafloor bathymetric mapping requires high-fidelity dead-reckoning (<0.1% distance traveled) combined with acoustic aiding accurate to better than 10 m.
 It is difficult, however, to reconcile the need for good navigation with the severe constraints on power consumption inherent to long range subsea vehicles.
 Conversely, vehicles operating on the surface have access to extremely low-power meter-scale GPS positioning.
 Collaborative teams of long endurance robots are a potential solution to this problem.
 Accordingly, we have been developing a new multi-vehicle acoustic navigation system over the past 12 months through an NSF OTIC grant that will allow subsea vehicles to locate themselves relative to a surface vehicle whose geographic position is known (Fig. 1).
 The system leverages the continuing miniaturization of MEMS-based attitude sensors, the advent of chip-scale atomic clocks (CSACs) [Gardiner and Collins, 2012], and maturity of miniature acoustic modems with powerful on-board processing [Gallimore et al., 2010, Freitag et al., 2005] into an architecture compatible with operation on low-power platforms.